momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 {{< hint info >}}
 Crouching will also limit your ability to turn in the air and thus gain speed as well.
 {{< /hint >}}

+### Drop Bhop
+Walking off or jumping off a platform and then bhopping on a platform below.
+In Climb modes without stamina (KZT) it functions identicaly to a standard Bhop although the timing to input jump is harder since the player is faller faster.
+In Climb modes with Stamina (1.6) Walking off gives no jump-land penalty to the bhop while jumping off gives a reduced penalty (potentially none if the player fell far enough).
+{{< hint info >}}
+In 1.6 Climb, the Drop Bhop is futher categorized.
+Walking off is a Weird Jump while jumping off is a Drop Bhop
+{{< /hint >}}

+### Comboing
+More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory for casual play but is a cornerstone skill built off the fundamentals and is required to be competitive.

+### Weird Jump[1.6 Climb only]
+walking off a platform and bhopping upon landing.
+Recall that the jump-land penalty is only called when a player jumps in this scenario no penalties are applied to the bhop.
+However, the bhop speed cap is still checked as with all jumps.
+Don't go over 300 speed or it will reset to 240!
+Weird Jumps starting from a sufficiently tall platform give the best distance out of a single jump.

 ### Standup (1.6 Climb Only)
 For maximum airtime, it is best to stay crouched as you are about to land, but what if you need airtime but want to land in a standing position?
 If you are in a crouching position close enough to the ground (less than 18 units away) the engine will not let you uncrouch since you'll clip into the floor, instead it waits until the moment you've hit the ground or more space has opened beneath you and uncrouches.
 This behavior gives you a grace period to execute a normally frame-perfect (or tick-perfect) outcome of being in a standing position as soon as you land.
 {{< hint info >}}